carlosp420/nymphalidae_diversification/MS.md

-diversification rates estimates for the root (background diversification rate) and the clades (*Tirumala* + *Danaus* + *Amauris* + *Parantica* + *Ideopsis* + *Euploea* + *Idea*) and (Oleriina + Ithomiina + Napeogenina + Dircennina + Godyrina) are relatively consistent across the 1000 trees (Figure 4).
+diversification rates estimates for the root (background diversification rate) and the clades (*Tirumala* + *Danaus* + *Amauris* + *Parantica* + *Ideopsis* + *Euploea* + *Idea*) and (Oleriina + Ithomiina + Napeogenina + Dircennina + Godyridina) are relatively consistent across the 1000 trees (Figure 4).
 It is also evident that not all the diversification shifts estimated on the MCC tree are consistently recovered in most of the 1000 trees.
 Some of the splits in the MCC tree are recovered in very few trees, for example the split for the clade